matthiasbuchner/matthiasbuchner.github.io/content/post/edition3/index.md

 We will hike along the Mosel river.
 We will start from Konz, stop overnight in Trier, then hike to Schweich.
 The total distance is 40km, 20km each day.

 ### Konz to Trier
-The details of the route from Konz to Trier is avalable [here](https://www.visitmosel.de/tour/moselsteig-etappe-04-konz-trier).
+The details of the route from Konz to Trier is available [here](https://www.visitmosel.de/tour/moselsteig-etappe-04-konz-trier).

 We can take a break or late lunch at Cafe Mohrenkopf [here](https://goo.gl/maps/NMYh9eFx2tLAP1bf7).
 It is at KM 16 (Mile 10) on our route.